flatcar-archive/flatcar-docs/os/booting-on-launchtimevps.md

-# Running CoreOS Container Linux on RimuHosting's LaunchtimeVPS service
+# Running Flatcar Linux on RimuHosting's LaunchtimeVPS service

 RimuHosting's LaunchtimeVPS service provides hosted virtual machines, and provides Container Linux as one of their standard images.
 Customers can launch these VMs via the web interface or via the RimuHosting server management API.

-## About the RimuHosting CoreOS Container Linux setup
+## About the RimuHosting Flatcar Linux setup

 RimuHosting automatically creates the systemd networking files (no need to put networking setup in the cloud init block).